Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 ### What is next ?

-Obviously, the long-term plan is to replace my router and switch, but before that, I first need to get this switch silicon proven, and then expand it with both more entries for the address resolution table and more ports.
+Obviously, the long-term plan is to replace my router, but before that, I first need to get this switch silicon proven, and then expand it with both more entries for the address resolution table and more ports.
 Right now, because of the Tiny Tapeout shuttle's limitations, I can only fit three ports max.
 But if I move to a full chip, then I control all the pins! 🔥 w 🔥

-A full chip would allow me to greatly bump my pin could to between 56 and 122 pins,  giving me enough precious pins to make a much more respectable 8 ports switch chip.
+A full chip would allow me to greatly bump my pin count to between 56 and 122 pins,  giving me enough precious pins to make a much more respectable 8 ports switch chip.

 {{< figure
 src="waffer.space.png"
 caption="I have been eyeing the [wafer.space](https://wafer.space/) 0.5×1 slot so hard these days I might be starting to burn a hole through it.
-But alas, regrettably good practice requires to have something silicon proven before blowing up the area budget."
+But alas, regrettably good practice requires having something silicon proven before blowing up the area budget."
 >}}

 At which point, my measly four entries for the address resolution table just are not going to cut it.
 To address that, I can either scale the number of entries up with more pure digital logic as I am doing now, or change paradigms entirely and move to the analog realm.
 Because in this beautiful land  lives the mystical creature known for its low lookup latency and its far superior scaling prowess that is the [content-addressable memory, or CAM](https://en.wikipedia.org/wiki/Content-addressable_memory) for short. 🌈

-Although realistically I could maybe scale up the number of entries with a pure digital approach a few more orders of two’s, this would require significant additional logic complexity and would stretch my tight timing even more.
+Although realistically I could maybe scale up the number of entries with a pure digital approach a few more orders of twos, this would require significant additional logic complexity and would stretch my tight timing even more.
 But if I wanted say 64 entries or more, a CAM would be the way to go.

 ## Closing words

-So while I wait to get this first generation silicon back from the fab the next item on my TODO list is to expand my address table, potencially by building an analog content-addressable memory.
+So while I wait to get this first generation silicon back from the fab the next item on my TODO list is to expand my address table, potentially by building an analog content-addressable memory.

 Meanwhile, some of my previous silicon has started coming back with the first-generation systolic array recently landing in my mailbox!

 {{< figure
 src="devboard.jpg"
-caption="The devboard for the first Global Foundries experimental shuttle chip featuring [my first generation systolic array accelerator, mentioned in the previous Two weeks until tapeout article](https://talesonthewire.com/projects/two_weeks_until_tapeout/) has recently arrived.
+caption="The devboard for the first Global Foundries experimental shuttle chip featuring [my first generation systolic array accelerator, mentioned in the Two weeks until tapeout article](https://talesonthewire.com/projects/two_weeks_until_tapeout/) has recently arrived.
 Hold on tight to your probes, it’s bring-up time !"
 >}}

 But before any of that can start, there's [one tradition I will never miss out on!](https://talesonthewire.com/projects/tapeout_tradition/)